mobeets/neural-redundancy-elife2018/README.md

 Tested on Matlab 2015a on both Mac and Linux, and on Matlab 2018a on Linux.
 Will likely (hopefully!) work for any Matlab version after around 2011a.

-To generate figures as '.pdf', you will need to install [ghostscript](https://ghostscript.com/).
+To generate figures as pdfs, you will need to install [ghostscript](https://ghostscript.com/).